 - 1 lb ground chicken

-- 1 Tbsp grass-fed ghee
+- 1 Tbsp grass-fed ghee or butter

 - 1 medium onion, chopped